Astar Price Tops $0.11 on Major Exchanges (ASTR)

-Astar (ASTR) traded up 3.9% against the U.S. dollar during the 24 hour period ending at 13:00 PM ET on April 20th.
-Astar has a market cap of $617.84 million and $20.26 million worth of Astar was traded on exchanges in the last 24 hours.
-Over the last week, Astar has traded 4.5% higher against the U.S. dollar.
-One Astar token can now be purchased for $0.11 or 0.00000169 BTC on cryptocurrency exchanges.
+Astar (ASTR) traded 0% lower against the dollar during the one day period ending at 16:00 PM ET on April 21st.
+Astar has a market cap of $637.24 million and $17.30 million worth of Astar was traded on exchanges in the last 24 hours.
+In the last seven days, Astar has traded 13% higher against the dollar.
+One Astar token can now be bought for $0.11 or 0.00000175 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.